manojnc/Log_Parser_Containerized/README.md

 Installing this tool requires docker to be pre installed in the system.
 Please follow the steps below to configure the webserver.

 1) Copy the files carta_solution.py,nginx and Dockerfile to a system where docker is installed.
+Ensure all the files are in same directory.
 2) Build the docker image using the following commands from a user who is authorized to issue docker management commands. docker build -t solution-image .				# Solution-image is a custom name and can be modified as per user convinience
 3) Use the image that was built in step 2 to start the container.